Windows 10 End of Life: Upgrade Paths for Enterprises

 Is it worth upgrading to Windows 11?

-Yes, it’s absolutely worth upgrading to Windows 11.
+Yes, it’s absolutely worth upgrading to Windows 11 in 2026—especially since Windows 10 became EOL in 2025.
 The security benefits alone are enough to make the change worthwhile for large and small enterprises.
-You don’t want your workstations to become sitting ducks for cyberattacks.
+Without Microsoft’s paid protection, your Windows 10 workstations are sitting ducks for cyberattacks.
+You want to protect them ASAP.

-Of course, there are other benefits beyond cybersecurity.
+Of course, there are other benefits beyond cybersecurity and active Microsoft support.
 Windows 11 comes with new features and capabilities that will make your team more productive.

 Here’s what you get in Windows 11 that wasn’t available in Windows 10.